DavidVranish/TurtleUtils/docs/TurtleUtils_Design_Document.md

 contain the same material and any of those slots can be used.
 A cell with an X indicates that cell is supposed to be air

+Must have a function called `init(string aFilePath)` that can be called when the program starts to load the schematic file

 Must have a function called `getNextMovement(int aX, int aY, int aZ)` that can be called with current x,y,z coordinates of the turtle and return direction of the turtle's next movement